 e-POP data can be accessed two ways:

-e-POP Data Explorer application.
+e-POP Data Explorer website.
 Find and download data by date, instrument, instrument mode, spacecraft position, geophysical parameter, etc. The most powerful and efficient way to find and download e-POP data in most cases.
 The eDEx Java Application has been deprecated

 HTTP access via a date-driven folder tree.
 Allows for quick look and summary file browsing.
 No login required.